DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ANSIBLE_DEBUG=true ansible-playbook site.yml --tags=web  -v
 ```

 The `-v` gives us a more detailed output from Ansible, once the playbook is run.
 Ansible is rich with feedback data.
-Try running the same command but with `-vv` or even `-vvvv`.
+Try running the same command but with `-vv` or even `-vvv`.

 ## 9. Notes